 - Night Sweats – Profuse sweating, typically experienced during the night, is your body’s attempts to release some of the alcohol in other ways.
 The liver processes only so much of the toxins ingested.
 Drinkers with a stronger alcohol problem, for a longer period, will usually experience more night sweats than a younger drinker, or an occasional binge drinker, for example.

-- Nausea & Vomiting – Along with increased temperature and sweating comes symptoms of nausea, and sickness.
+- Nausea And Vomiting – Along with increased temperature and sweating comes symptoms of nausea, and sickness.

-- Tremor or Delirium Tremens – Under alcohol withdrawal, motor function suffers, usually resulting in some tremor, to varying extremes.
+- Tremor or Delirium Tremens – Under alcohol withdrawal, motor function suffers, usually resulting in hand tremor, to varying extremes.
 More severe tremor symptoms, accompanied by mental confusion and autonomic nervous system hyperactivity, are called Delirium Tremens.
 This often occurs around 3 days after the last drink consumed.